The following illustration shows a typical property specification. The

 val = obj.PropertyName

 Assign values to properties by putting the property reference on the left side of the equal sign:

 When you access a property, MATLAB executes any property set or get access method and triggering any enabled property events.

 When you derive one class from another class, the derived (subclass) class inherits all the properties of the superclass.
 In general, subclasses define only properties that are unique to that particular class.
-Superclasses define properties that more than one subclass use.
+Superclasses define properties that are used by more than one subclass.

 Attributes specified with the

 properties keyword apply to all property definitions that follow in that block.
 If you want to apply attribute settings to certain properties only, reuse the